 The signs are positive, with females comprising 50% the 57,350 people who ran, walked or volunteered last weekend across the parkrun territories that have resumed.

-Although our celebration of International Women’s Day 2021 is a little different to last year, we nevertheless remain resolute and committed to our goal of encouraging women and girls to participate in parkrun, as walkers, joggers, runners and volunteers acting as incredible role models to others.
+Although our celebration of International Women’s Day 2021 is a little different to last year, we nevertheless remain resolute and committed to our goal of encouraging women and girls to participate in parkrun, as walkers, joggers, runners and volunteers and, like Clare and Helen, acting as incredible role models to others.

 As more and more events reopen around the world, we look forward to welcoming everyone back and building on the success of previous years in making sure that parkrun truly is open to all.